VIEWESMART/UEDX24240013-MD50ESP32_1.3inch-Knob/examples/SquareLinePorting/README.md

-# LVGL Porting Example
+# SquareLine Porting Example

-The example demonstrates how to port LVGL(v8).
+The example demonstrates how to port SquareLine.
 And for RGB LCD, it can enable the avoid tearing function.

 ## How to Use